shambhavithakur/curatorbot/readme.md

 6. In the settings.py file, edit the path assigned to the TOP_LEVEL_PATH variable, if required.

-    Aside from editing TOP_LEVEL_PATH in settings.py, you can also add details about other WikiArt artists to the build_paths function in the file.
-For example, to obtain Ivan Shishkin's paintings, append the following chunk of code to the build_paths defintion.
+    Aside from editing TOP_LEVEL_PATH in settings.py, you can also append details about other WikiArt artists to the build_paths function in the file.
+For example, to obtain the paintings of a hypothetical artist called Artist Name, append the following chunk of code to the build_paths defintion.

     ```python
     if number == 3:
-        FOLDER_NAME = "ivan-shishkin"
+        FOLDER_NAME = "artist-name"
-        SHORT_NAME = "shishkin"
+        SHORT_NAME = "name"
     ```

     In the code above, the FOLDER_NAME value is the artist's full name, lowercased and joined by hyphens.
 You can obtain the name from the WikiArt website.
 The SHORT_NAME variable should ideally be the artist's last name in lowercase.